hardbyte/python-can/doc/interfaces/multicast_ip.rst

 Multicast IP Interface
 ======================

-This module implements transport of CAN and CAN FD messages over UDP on Multicast IPv4 and IPv6.
+This module implements transport of CAN and CAN FD messages over UDP via Multicast IPv4 and IPv6.
-This virtual interface allows to communicate between multiple processes and even hosts.
+This virtual interface allows for communication between multiple processes and even hosts.
 This differentiates it from the :ref:`virtual_interface_doc` interface, which can only passes messages within a single process but does not require a network stack.

-It runs on UDP to have the lowest possible latency (as opposed to using TCP).
+It runs on UDP to have the lowest possible latency (as opposed to using TCP), and because normal IP multicast is inherently unreliable, as the recipients are unknown.
+This enables ad-hoc networks that do not require a central server but is also formally and unreliable network.
+In practice however, local area networks (LANs) should most often be sufficiently reliable for this interface to function properly.

 .. note::
-    For an overview over the different virtual buses in this library and beyond, please refer to :ref:`other_virtual_interfaces`.
-That section also describes important limitations of current virtual interfaces.
+    For an overview over the different virtual buses in this library and beyond, please refer to the section :ref:`other_virtual_interfaces`.
+It also describes important limitations of this interface.

 Please refer to the `Bus class documentation`_ below for configuration options and useful resources for specifying multicast IP addresses.